robsquires/load-test-artefacts/LOADTEST-1906/README.md

 LOCATOR TESTS
 -----------

-There are three tests, lts_020.jmx, lts_021.jmx, lts_025.jmx which are located in this directory:
+There are three tests: lts_020.jmx, lts_021.jmx, lts_025.jmx which are located in this directory.

 (.jmx are JMeter XML files)